Kitware/CMake/Help/dev/maint.rst

 * If a commit fixes a tracked issue, its commit message should have a trailing line such as ``Fixes: #00000``.

+* Ensure that the MR adds sufficient documentation and test cases.

 * Ensure that the MR has been tested sufficiently.
 Typically it should be staged for nightly testing with ``Do: stage``.
 Then manually review the `CMake CDash Page`_ to verify that no regressions were